-When you’re ready to enjoy your brownies again, defrosting couldn’t be simpler!
-All you have to do is unwrap your brownie pieces (as many as you wish!), and place it on a cooling rack to come to room temperature.
+When you are ready to enjoy your brownies again, defrosting could not be simpler!
+All you have to do is unwrap the brownie pieces (as many as you wish!), and place them on a cooling rack to come to room temperature.
 How long it takes to defrost will depend entirely on the temperature of the room you are defrosting them in.
-If you’re impatient, you can microwave them for 40-50 seconds to speed up the process.
+If you are impatient however, you can microwave them for about 30 seconds to speed up the process.

 Can I make these mini egg brownies gluten free and dairy free?

 Yes absolutely!
-You can substitute your plain/all purpose flour for a suitable gluten free alternative in this recipe.
-Do add in a little Xanthan gum if you can tolerate it too for better texture.
-Whilst the the brownies in this recipe can themselves be made dairy free, mini eggs are not dairy free.
-This means this particular brownies recipe cannot be made dairy free.
+You can substitute plain/all purpose flour for a suitable gluten free alternative in this recipe.
+Whilst the the brownies in this recipe can themselves be made dairy free, mini eggs are not dairy free, so you will need to find a suitable dairy free alternative.

 Additional tips for making this mini egg brownies recipe

-- Always make sure you’ve prepared your tools and ingredients before you start mixing: line your baking tin with parchment paper, preheat your oven and get your ingredients out ready to use.
-It’s easy to get flustered if you’re not fully prepared!
+- Always make sure you have prepared all tools and ingredients before you start mixing: line the baking tin with parchment paper, preheat the oven and get all the ingredients out ready to use.
+It is easy to get flustered if you feel unprepared!

 - This brownie mixture is really quite a thick one.
-Don’t be alarmed by this, your brownies will turn out wonderful once baked!
+No need to be alarmed by this, the brownies will turn out wonderful once baked!

-- Feel free to add in some extra chocolate chips or nuts to your brownie mixture when you add in your mini eggs, if you wish.
+- Feel free to add in some extra chocolate chips or nuts to the brownie mixture when you add in the mini eggs, if you wish.
 I like these to be purely mini eggs, but if you wanted the additional texture, go for it!

-- I’ll say it again: make sure your brownie is COMPLETELY COOL before you cut it.
+- I have to stress: make sure the whole brownie is COMPLETELY COOL before you cut it.
 And use a sharp knife to help you get through the crust more easily.

 More mini egg themed recipes for you to enjoy

-Mini egg cookies: gorgeous chewy cookies with wonderful crispy edges.
+Mini egg cookies: Gorgeous chewy cookies with a wonderful crispy crust.
 Plenty of gooey and melty chocolate chips.
 And lots and lots of mini eggs too.
-Easter doesn’t get much better with mini eggs!
+Easter does not get much better with mini eggs!

-Mini egg fudge: creamy, melt-in-the-mouth and so so smooth, with a delightfully beautiful sugar-coated crunch from the yummy mini eggs, this three ingredient fudge needs to be on your making list!
+Mini egg fudge: This is a perfect, decadent Easter treat!
+It’s creamy, melt-in-the-mouth and so so smooth, with a delightfully beautiful sugar-coated crunch from the yummy mini eggs.
+Honestly, people never truly believe just how easy this three ingredient fudge is to make!